 III.
 Combine the two columns to make a word combination.
 Translate them into Russian:

 - 1. the removal

+- 2. to cover

+- 3. to cure

+- 4. to detect

 - a) subgingival deposits

-- 2. to cover

 - b) the gum with a gingivectomy knife

+- c) for the treatment of periodontal disease

+- d) of calculus and plaque